Samhollowood/CaveCalcV2.0/README.md

 ```shell
 python setup.py install
 ```
+The configuration with phreeqpy is automatically done as part of the setup.py file.
 You may have to install a setuptools package.

 If all has worked and no errors popped up, then CaveCalcV2.0 has installed!